dimitri/pgcopydb/docs/ref/pgcopydb_follow.rst

 location, which could be a mount point for an infinite Blob Storage area.

-The ``pgcopydb follow`` command is a convenience command that's available as a logical decoding client for the wal2json plugin, and it shares the same implementation as the ``pgcopydb clone --follow`` command.
+The ``pgcopydb follow`` command is a convenience command that's available as a logical decoding client, and it shares the same implementation as the ``pgcopydb clone --follow`` command.
 As a result, the pre-fetching strategy is also relevant to the ``pgcopydb follow`` command.

 The sentinel table, or the Remote Control
 -----------------------------------------